ovh/docs/pages/platform/databases/redis_01_capabilities/guide.en-gb.md

 Please note that the Public Cloud Databases for Redis offer is currently in BETA Phase, meaning:

-- the service is free during BETA phase;
+- The service is free during BETA phase.
-- the service is not ready for production;
+- The service is not ready for production.
-- there is no official support;
+- There is no official support.
-- there are no contractual agreements (SLA);
+- There are no contractual agreements (SLA).
-- some features are under development.
-You can check out our BETA vs General Availability here : <https://github.com/ovh/public-cloud-roadmap/issues/121>.
+- Some features are under development.
+You can check out our BETA vs General Availability here: <https://github.com/ovh/public-cloud-roadmap/issues/121>.

 ## Capabilities and limitations